9623D-Double-Vision/DoubleVisionNB/README.md

 FRC team 2910's robot had a standard tank drivetrain with an arm, as well as an intake that uses rubber rollers similar to VRC Flex Wheels.
 The function of the arm and intake was meant to grab the scoring objects off the ground and extend the arm out to place them on a platform.
 This is very similar to how the VEX Over-Under game is played.

 TLDR: Elliott started bainrstorming ideas for Over-Under mechanisms

+### 4/30/23 - Initial Design

+After analysing FRC team 2910's robot Elliott started 3D Modeling a bot modified for the Over-Under competition.
+This design included; a 6 motor drivetrain with a gear ratio of 36:60,catapult which included a slip gear mechanism made from highstrength axles and rubber bands, and an intake utilizing chain drives and flexwheels in order to grip onto the triballs.